 Gaming laptops used to be looked down upon in this regard.
 It is hard to cram the technology required for gaming into a small portable device with very limited room and opportunity for an upgrade.

-The mission to make gaming compact and mobile is succeeding as gaming laptops keep improving and gaining more and more fans.
+The mission to make gaming compact and mobile is succeeding as these laptops keep improving and gaining more and more fans.

 As a result, you get a powerful device that won’t be overwhelmed easily.
 A laptop made to support modern game releases won’t struggle to help you in any of your day-to-day tasks.